 This website is dedicated to the legendary Apple Computer 1.
 The very first computer of today's most valuable company.
-My two original Apple-I are presented on this website in written and pictorial form.
+My five original Apple-I are presented on this website in written and pictorial form.
 In November 2017, I handed over the Copson Apple-1 to the Deutsches Museum Munich for exhibition.
+I gave my Dryden Apple-1 for an art exhibition to the ZKM, Karlsruhe in Germany from July 2018 till February 2019.

 The Apple-1 (alternative spelling Apple I) is the very first computer offered by Apple in 1976, the year it was founded.
 The spelling has been different since 1976, by the way: Apple quoted Apple-1 in the price list and The Byte Shop wrote Apple I. Every conceivable mix has existed since then.